-In school, they prepare you as if you’re reading the income statement for a large business, not a small fledgling business like I was running.
+In school, they prepare you as if you’re reading the income statement for a large business, not about bookkeeping for a small fledgling business like I was running.
 You may also be advised to use custom software development to understand the concepts better.
 Same with the hundreds of ratios you need to understand in order to pass your courses, so when I graduated, I DID understand the terms gross margin, net margin, and profit margin.

 I did NOT understand their importance and application to my business though, in particular, gross margin and profit margin, and as a result, I didn’t track these ratios.